 First Lady Laura Bush has endorsed the Project Finland website as part of her initiative to promote reading and a better understanding of the world among American school children.

 “With education comes greater self-respect, and respect for others.
 With education comes greater understanding and acceptance.
 And a good education gives you the confidence and skills you need for a lifetime of learning and a lifetime of possibility.
 Through technology, you will be able to visit with other students anytime with just a click of a button.
 And as you work and learn together, I hope you will develop great friendships and a greater appreciation for the diversity that make our countries so special.”

 Laura Bush, First Lady of the United States

 Tips on Using Project Finland

 Want to get started using Project Finland right away?
 Here’s a quick mini-guide that includes all the basics.
-For more information, download our site guide now.

 Navigating the Site

 You and your students can choose from three tours, including “The Environment”, “Social Change”, and “Global Connection”.
 Each tour has five different sections; an entire tour takes 15-20 minutes and you can also just do individual sections.

 Now that you know how Project Finland works, visit our site and try it out for yourself!

 Update: The game is not available at the moment.
 When students sign in, they get a virtual “backpack”.
 They’ll receive “badges” for these backpacks when they successfully complete quizzes at the end of each tour section.
 Moomin will also ask special bonus questions during each quiz; if they answer these questions correctly they can view video clips that tell more about the story of Moomin, the Project Finland Site Guide.
 To see their winnings, they can click their backpack at any time; videos can be accessed by clicking “Other Gear”.